2021 Scam Update

 Universal Vacation Club International and the Villa Group place paramount importance on the safety and security of our members’ personal information.
 At all times, we protect and secure your information from outside companies.
 Always remember, WE DO NOT SELL YOUR PERSONAL INFORMATION.
 Our group has operated for more than 35 years, we have not been bought or taken over by any other company, and we will always work hard to safeguard and protect your private information.

 IMPORTANT: Please, always keep in mind that throughout the history of the Internet and its inception, many of the social media platforms or websites you have visited, store, and/or are able to attain and store user’s private information through cookies, your computer browsing history, and other measures.
 Your phone number, address, email address, and much of the personal information you have shared with other companies in the past (ex: utility companies, phone companies, credit bureaus, Department of Motor Vehicles, state, local, and government agencies, etc.) is often already available on the Internet, simply do a Google search on yourself to see.

 How do I know when a scam artist is contacting me?

 Trust your gut—if something seems too good to be true, it probably is.
 Scam artists are experts at what they do, and you may be confused about the legitimacy of the person on the end of the line.
 So, when in doubt, use caution.

 REMEMBER: Callers will often pose as a representative of our UVCI organization or as someone calling on behalf of Villa Group or a Villa Group (Garza Blanca or Tafer) resort.
 Do your due diligence!
 Ask questions!
 Never ever send money!
-We WILL NOT call you to buy, rent, or sell your timeshare!
+We WILL NOT call you to buy, rent, or sell your vacation ownership!